 Panel: Perspectives of Students with Disabilities

 The student perspectives panel featured students with disabilities currently in undergraduate or graduate programs.
-The panel featured six students with disabilities, including one who has worked in CSNE research labs.
+The panel featured six students with disabilities, including one who has worked in CNT research labs.

 Panel members included